Ending PA employment

 Providing references

-As an Employer of Personal Assistants, you are not obliged to give them a reference when they leave unless this is a requirement of the PA’s employment contract.
-However it is good practice, especially when your PA leaves on good terms, to routinely provide them with a reference when they leave.
+As an employer of personal assistants, you are not obliged to give them a reference when they leave unless this is a requirement of the PA’s employment contract.
+However, it is good practice, especially when your PA leaves on good terms.

 If you do provide a reference, you should consider carefully the legal implications of providing a reference.
 It is vital that you make sure that what you say is true, accurate and a fair representation of the person.
 An ex-employee could bring action against you for libel, discrimination or defamation of character through a Court or Tribunal if they consider the reference to be inaccurate.